Ridhwana/rails/guides/source/active_record_querying.md

 * How to find records using a variety of methods and conditions.
 * How to specify the order, retrieved attributes, grouping, and other properties of the found records.
-* How to retrieve records in batches to efficiently process large datasets.
+* How to retrieve data efficiently.
 * How to join tables and work with data from multiple tables.
-* How to use eager loading to reduce the number of database queries needed for data retrieval.
 * How to use scopes to create reusable query logic.
-* How to use method chaining to use multiple Active Record methods together.
 * How to check for the existence of particular records.
-* How to use pluck, pick, and ids to efficiently retrieve specific values.
-* How to perform various calculations on Active Record models.
+* How to perform calculations on Active Record models.
 * How to use locking mechanisms for concurrent access control.
-* How to run .explain on relations.
+* How to run `explain` to analyze queries.

 --------------------------------------------------------------------------------